nibble-4bits/excel-pixel-art/README.md

                         Name of the resulting Excel workbook, if not provided default value will be "Pixel Art" -c CELLSIZE, --cellsize CELLSIZE
-                        The size (width and height) in pixels of the cells where the image will be drawn, if not provided default value will be 10px
+                        The size (width and height) in pixels of the workbook cells where the image will be drawn, if not provided default value will be 10px
   -p PIXELSIZE, --pixelsize PIXELSIZE
                         The size of the pixels of the input image.
 A bigger value means the resulting image will look more